emarsden/pg-el/doc/src/API.md

     (pg-connect/uri connection-uri) -> con

-Connect to PostgreSQL with parameters specified by `CONNECTION-uri`.
+Connect to PostgreSQL with parameters specified by `CONNECTION-URI`.
 A connection URI is of the form

     postgresql://[userspec@][hostspec][/dbname][?paramspec]